George Philipp Ludolf von Beckedorff

-George Philipp Ludolf von Beckedorff (14 April 1778 in Hanover - 27 February 1858 in Grünhof) was a prominent Prussian Roman Catholic convert and parliamentarian.
+George Philipp Ludolf von Beckedorff (1778 - 1858) was a prominent Prussian Roman Catholic convert and parliamentarian.

 Life

+Beckedorff was born on 14 April 1778 in Hanover.

 He first studied theology at Jena, then medicine at Göttingen, where he obtained the degree of doctor in 1799.
 In 1810 he gave up the medical profession and accepted the office of tutor to the crown-prince of Anhalt-Bernburg.
 For seven years he lived at Ballenstedt.

 In the movement for the reunion of the churches, then agitating the various religious sects, he took an active part by able and timely publications.
 An appeal "To Young Men of Germany over the body of the murdered Kotzebue" brought him into a wider field of action.
 The Prussian Government secured his services, and he became a member, first of the High Privy Council, then of the Ministry of Public Worship, and later on, supervisor of the public school system.
 In this capacity he contributed largely, in co-operation with Nicolovius, to the uplifting of popular education and published in nine volumes the "Year Book of the Prussian Schools".
 The State recognized his efficiency by appointing him attorney-general for the University of Berlin.
 His official duties and inclinations kept Beckedorff in close touch with the religious union movement and while studying the history and claims of the various sects, his conviction became stronger that the Catholic Church was the true Apostolic Church.
 It was not an easy step for one in his position to follow up his conviction; but the death of a beloved child decided him and he informed the king of his resolve.
 The kindly crown-prince advised a consultation with Bishop Sailer of Ratisbon, and a few days' intercourse with this prelate sufficed to prepare Beckedorff for abjuration, Holy Communion, and Confirmation in June, 1827.
 His dismissal from public office quickly followed and he withdrew with his family from the capital to Grünhof in Pomerania.